 Sesame oil- use it as a finishing oil to burst flavour of food.
 Works wells with noodle, rice, poultry and meat dishes

-I hope the above gives a good overview of fats, why we need fat in our diet, what type of fats we should consume and which ones we should avoid.
+I hope the above gives a good overview of fats, why we need fat in our diet, what type of fats we should consume and which ones we should limit or avoid.

-If you are looking for nutrition advice, how to make healthier choices around food to support healthy weight, don't hesitate to reach out to me at info@katrinpeo.com.
+If you are looking for nutrition advice, how to make healthier choices around food to support healthy body and healthy weight, don't hesitate to reach out to me at info@katrinpeo.com.